-In this often crazy environment, you need the experienced Schaumburg child custody attorneys at Delaney Heckman on your side.
+In this often crazy environment, you need the experienced Schaumburg child custody attorneys at Andrea Heckman Law on your side.
 We do more than serve as a strong voice for you to ensure your legal and financial rights are protected.
 We also offer solid legal advice, so you can make the best possible choices for yourself and your family.

 Generally, initial child custody determinations are part of a divorce or a standalone paternity action.
 Illinois law presumes that children benefit from frequent and consistent contact with both parents.
 Obviously, this presumption does not apply in all situations.
 Furthermore, the established child custody determination factors are different in different situations.
 Some key factors include:

 Other factors include a history of violence and a parent’s ability to co-parent.
 This violence could be physical, emotional, verbal, or otherwise.
 In terms of co-parenting, a parent must be willing to compromise in order to resolve common parenting time disputes.

 These factors often change over time, and they often change frequently.
 For example, most families relocate once every three or four years.
 Job changes, which usually include salary and/or schedule changes, occur about as frequently.

 These changes, and others like them, could be the basis for a motion to modify if the change directly affected the children.
 Additionally, the change must be permanent, unanticipated at the time of the prior orders, and at least to a large extent, involuntary.